Skip to Content

 It’s better than indirect sunlight because it has more PAR (Photosynthetically Active Radiation) that the hibiscus needs for blooming.
 Without sufficient PAR, hibiscus produces lush green leaves but struggles to bloom.

-If it’s cold stress that’s causing the yellowing of the leaves, applying a layer of mulch over the topsoil and sheltering the leaves from wind may be required.
+If it’s cold stress causing the yellowing of the leaves, applying a layer of mulch over the topsoil and sheltering the leaves from wind may be required.

 Related to consistent temperatures are sheltering hibiscus from the wind.